amelLattari/DataWarehouse2/README.md

 Compare this visualition vs the PCA one.

 # Step 5 - Univariate analysis
 We have started to explore our data by computing basic statistics, making visualizations etc...
 Now it's time to perform more advanced analyses, making use of more advanced statistical background.

-In modern datascience, we are used to manipulate complexe algorithm, like ensemble methods or even more complex methods, like deep learning algorithms.
+In modern datascience, we are used to manipulate complexe algorithms, like ensemble methods or even more complex methods, like deep learning algorithms.
 However, results found using those algorithms can be hard to interpret.
 Therefore, standard univariate analyses are always a good idea to start a data analysis.
 From all univariate analyses, the student-test, or t-test, (and in less extend the wilcoxon test) is one of the simplest and powerful method.